- Excellent customer service

 - 25 GB storage

-- Comprehensive project management features and time tracking
+- Comprehensive project management features and invoices

 - 5+ users